List of Places YOU Need to Visit Before You Die

-This majestic landscape in Arizona is one of the seven natural wonders of the world, and for very good reasons.
+This majestic landscape in Arizona is one of the seven natural wonders of the world for very good reasons.

 Mount Roraima, Venezuela

-One of the oldest mountain formations in the world, it does not look like a mountain at all.
-It is actually a group of 400 cliffs and it looks like the world’s largest tree stump.
+One of the oldest mountain formations globally, it does not look like a mountain at all.
+It is actually a group of 400 cliffs, and it seems like the world’s largest tree stump.

 Grand Prismatic Spring, Yellowstone National Park, United States

 This is the largest natural spring in the US.
-What makes it noteworthy in not its size, however, but its coloration.
+However, what makes it noteworthy is not its size but its coloration.
 It matches the order of colors of a rainbow, hence the name.

 Jackson Hole Valley in Grand Teton National Park

 Descending down this valley feels like spiraling down a hole, which is why trappers back in the day called it that.
-Once in Jackson Hole Valley, the Treton Mountain Range looms on all sides providing a spectacular view.
+Once in Jackson Hole Valley, the Teton Mountain Range looms on all sides, providing a spectacular view.

 Batad Rice Terraces, Ifugao Philippines

-Batad Rice Terraces is one of two famous rice terraces in Banaue Ifugao (the other one is Bangaan Rice Terraces) because that is where they are located.
+Batad Rice Terraces is one of two famous rice terraces in Banaue Ifugao (the other one is Bangaan Rice Terraces) because they are located.